upmcplanetracker/28crashtracker/README.md

 ## Contributing

 Contributions are welcome!
 If you have suggestions for improvements, bug fixes, or new features, please open an issue or submit a pull request on the [GitHub repository](https://github.com/upmcplanetracker/28crashtracker).
+API calls cost money.
+[Buy me a coffee] (https://buymeacoffee.com/pghcrash).